Menendez2004/Menenedez2004/README.md

 ## Education 📖
 - **Software Development Engineer**
-- CCurrently pursuing a Bachelor's degree in Software Development Engineering at Universidad Don Bosco (UDB)
+- Currently pursuing a Bachelor's degree in Software Development Engineering at Universidad Don Bosco (UDB)
 -  graduation in 2025.
 - Highly committed to mastering the foundational principles of software development, demonstrating a strong dedication to academic and professional growth in the field.